 For years, wolves have crept through the shadows of human consciousness.
 They’re the villain of cautionary tales for children.
 They’re monstrous beasts.
 Werewolves.
 Symbols of evil, deception, and raw animal prowess.
 At the same time, they are symbols of nature and goodness.

 The wolf occupies a strange dual nature within how we perceive them, equally villainized and mysticized.
 I, however, have always known the wolf by a different, newer reputation, and I suspect many others have too.
-And, for many youths of the current era, we knew the wolf by its new reputation: a symbol of misunderstood outcasts, of loyalty and determination.
+And, for many youths of the current era, we knew the wolf by its new reputation: a symbol of misunderstood outcasts, of cathartic anguish, of loyalty and determination.

 (As a side note, I use the word “amateur” a lot here to describe art, videos, etc.- this is not meant as a negative descriptor!
 It’s meant to clarify that these things are made non-professionally or by young people.
 I would describe my own dabbling in certain mediums as “amateur” as well.)
 Additionally, while I mostly write based on my perspectives as an LGBT autistic girl and as such relate a lot of these points to being neurodivergent, a girl, or being LGBT, the idea of "outcast status" is meant to be extrapolated outward.
 If the wolf resonates with you, it resonates!